 Local merchants use this marketing gimmick to entice customers into their stores during the dog days of summer.
 Big guys get into the act, too.
 Jeff Bezos and Amazon wheel out their mid-summer Prime Day to discount anything and everything.

 But there’s another audience that should heed these words: Self-published authors.
-Especially those who want to take advantage of the holiday season to launch and sell their books.
+Especially those who want to take advantage of the holiday season to launch and sell their books following the COVID-19 pandemic.

-Note the emphasis on SELL.
-Everyone knows the holiday season is the biggest printed book and eBook buying time on the calendar.
-Online and brick-and-mortar book retailers report that over 40% of all printed and eBooks are purchased during the critical timeframe of December 1 to January 15, including online gift certificate redemption.
+Note the emphasis on sell.
+Everyone knows the holiday season is one of the biggest printed book and eBook sales periods on the calendar.
+Online and brick-and-mortar book retailers report that over 40 percent of all printed and eBooks are purchased during the critical timeframe of December 1 to January 15, including online gift certificate redemption.
 It truly ‘tis the season to find your readers — the ones who have their wallets open for holiday gift giving.

-So how do you get from the dog days of summer to your holiday book launch party before Thanksgiving?
-I’m not going to lie to you: It’s going to take some work.
+So how do you go from summer barbecues in July to your holiday book launch party in December?
+I’m not going to lie to you: It’s going to take some work and discipline.
+You control much of the self-publishing timeline in how quickly you approve or reject design proofs and stay on top of the production process.

 You can do it — and BookBaby will be right there beside you all the way.
 So let’s get started!